Evolution of a modified binomial random graph by agglomeration: Our model and main results

-In this subsection we will study the phase transition for the emergence of the giant component and the degree distribution of a random super-vertex.
-We denote the sizes of components of a graph $G$ by $L_1(G) \geq L_2(G) \geq \dots$, with $L_j(G) = 0$ if $G$ has fewer than $j$ components.
+Furthermore we denote the sizes of components of a graph $G$ by $L_1(G) \geq L_2(G) \geq \dots$, with $L_j(G) = 0$ if $G$ has fewer than $j$ components.
+The following result deals with the threshold for the existence of the giant component (composed of super-vertices) in $G(N,\K^r,p)$.